MicrosoftDocs/sql-docs/azure-sql/includes/virtual-machines-ag-listener-configure.md

 `netsh int ipv4 add excludedportrange tcp startport=58888 numberofports=1 store=persistent`
 `netsh int ipv4 add excludedportrange tcp startport=59999 numberofports=1 store=persistent`
 It is important to configure the port exclusion when the port is not in use, otherwise the command will fail with a message like “The process cannot access the file because it is being used by another process.”
-To confirm if the exclusions have been configured, we can check by using: `netsh int ipv4 show excludedportrange tcp`
+To confirm that the exclusions have been configured correctly, use the following command: `netsh int ipv4 show excludedportrange tcp`

 >[!WARNING]
 >The availability group listener health probe port has to be different from the cluster core IP address health probe port.
 In these examples, the listener port is 59999 and the cluster core IP address health probe port is 58888.
 Both ports require an allow inbound firewall rule.